Kanab, Utah: Natural Family Resolution

 On January 10, 2006, then-mayor Kim Lawson and the city council unanimously passed Resolution 1-1-06R, titled "The Natural Family: A Vision for the City of Kanab":

-"On the fifth anniversary of the Sutherland Institute it was said that 'words matter'.
-They have to be followed by deeds, and you have to be prepared to communicate them clearly, vividly, simply, and with repetition that is unending.
-Today there are large waves coming towards us in all directions, the most serious is the denigration of the natural family as the fundamental unit of society.
-It has been determined that the natural family results in healthier, happier, more productive, and more civically-engaged adults as well as healthier, happier, safer, and better educated children.
-We envision a local culture that upholds the marriage of a woman to a man, and a man to a woman, as ordained of God.
-This culture affirms marriage as the best path to health, security, fulfillment, and joy.
-It casts the home built on marriage as the source of true political sovereignty and ordered liberty.
-We envision parents as the first educators of their children."

 The nonbinding resolution was formulated by the Sutherland Institute, a conservative advocacy group in Salt Lake City.
 The symbolic resolution created controversy within the city.
 Hundreds of tourists canceled trips to Kanab after learning about the resolution.

 In Arthur Frommer's monthly travel column, Frommer called the city "homophobic" and urged readers to boycott the city.

 A local civic group, the Kanab Boosters, published an open letter to ask Frommer to reconsider his boycott, making it clear that "only a small number of people agree with our city council regarding the Natural Family Proclamation."
 The Boosters also designed and provided stickers for citizens and resident business owners opposed to the resolution.
 The stickers featured a string of rainbow-colored human figures underneath the red rocks of Kanab and the words "Everyone welcome here".

 In response to the criticism of the resolution, the Sutherland Institute clarified, saying that the resolution said that children are reared properly when a mother is home a significant amount of time and that a gay relationship is not a natural family.